arzdou/CHIPy8/README.md

 ### Future development

-- Parallelize the cpu and counter threads for a more accurate emulation
 - Add simple toolbar for file loading and reseting.
 - Add customization options as well as the ability to save option presets.
 - Support for SUPER-CHIP and XO-CHIP